How to Bet on College Football: Find Success with Every Bet

-However, trying to decode how to read odds and how different types of bets work can all be a little intimidating.
-We’ve put together this guide on the most common and popular ways to bet on college football so you can join the action.
+We know, it’s a lot.
+If you’re just getting started with college football betting, trying to decode the odds and figure out how the different types of bets work can be a little intimidating with so much going on.
+That’s why we put together this guide to outline the most common and popular ways to bet on college football.

-A single game bet is the best place to start for beginners, so we’ll begin by looking at the different types of single-game bets, before getting into more complicated wagers later on.
+Single game bets are the best place to start for beginners, so let’s start by looking at the different types of single-game bets you can make on college football.

-Moneyline betting isn’t the most common in college football, or football generally, but it’s a good starting point because it’s the least complicated.
+Moneyline betting isn’t the most popular way to wager on college football, or football more generally, but it’s a good starting point for new bettors as the least complicated bet type to understand.

-Unlike with betting against the spread (which will come to in a moment), the margin of victory doesn’t matter; and unlike betting on the game total (a.k.a. the over/under), the number of points scored doesn’t matter.
+Unlike betting against the spread (which we’ll come to in a moment), the margin of victory doesn’t matter when betting on the moneyline; and unlike betting on the game total (a.k.a. the over/under), the number of points scored doesn’t matter.
 It’s all about which teams gets the “W.”

-Let’s say Favorite University is playing Underdog State this weekend.
-Favorite University is having a hell of a year, and Underdog State fired their head coach for calling escorts in Tampa, so on Monday your sportsbook releases a “line” that looks like this:
+Let’s say Tennessee is playing Texas this weekend.
+Tennessee is having a hell of a year, and Texas recently fired their head coach.
+When you log into your online sportsbook, you see a “line” that looks like this:

-At first, it’s difficult to intuit what these odds mean, so use an odds calculator to figure out what your profit and payout will be, as well as the implied probability lurking under those odds.
-A line of -225 carries an implied probability of 69%, which means that it’s a good bet if you think Favorite University has at least a 70% chance of winning.
+Using an odds calculator can help you quickly figure out what your profit and payout will be, as well as the implied probability lurking under those odds.
+‘Implied probability’ refers to the likelihood of that outcome to occur, as suggested by the odds.
+A line of -225 carries an implied probability of 69%, which means that it’s a good bet if you think Tennessee has at least a 70% chance of winning.
 If you think their chances of winning are lower than 69%, it’s a bad bet to make.

 You might have noticed that when you add up the implied probabilities of -225 and +185 you get a number that exceeds 100%, in this case, ~105%.
 That shouldn’t be the case when you’re doling out two percentages on a binary outcome.

 There is exactly a 100% chance that one of these teams will win, obviously.
-That extra 5% is called the “vig,” and it’s how the sportsbooks make their money.
-It’s essentially the price every bettor pays to play.
+That extra 5% is called the “overround,” and it’s how the sportsbooks include their bookmaker’s fees or ‘juice’ directly in the betting line.
+In essence, it’s the price every bettor pays to play.

-The bulk of college football betting is done “against the spread,” where sportsbooks give one team a handicap and bettors choose teams at roughly even odds.
-(Again, the odds in a perfectly even matchup won’t be exactly one-to-one because the sportsbook effectively charges a fee to make the bet.)
+The bulk of college football bets are made on the point spread.
+Also known as spread betting or betting “against the spread,” sportsbooks give one team a handicap and bettors choose teams at roughly even odds.
+(Again, the odds in a perfectly even matchup won’t be exactly one-to-one because the sportsbook charges a fee to handle the bet.)

-Again, Favorite University is playing Underdog State.
+Again, Tennessee is playing Texas.
 This time, however, the odds look like this:

-Here’s what those numbers mean: 6.5 points is the “spread,” or the number of points Favorite U has to win by, or the maximum Underdog State can lose by, for bettors to be paid out.
-You’ll recognize “-110” from moneyline betting; here it just means that bettors on either side have to wager $110 in order to win $100.
-As mentioned, that’s called the “vig” and it’s effectively how sportsbooks secure their profit.
+The spread on this game is 6.5 points, which refers to the number of points Tennessee has to win by, or the maximum Texas can lose by, for bettors to be paid out.
+You’ll recognize “-110” from the American odds format outlined above; it means bettors on either side have to wager $110 in order to win $100.

 What does this mean for you?
-If you bet $100 on Favorite U, you need them to win by at least touchdown, in which case you get paid out $190.91.
+If you bet $100 on Tennessee, you need them to win by at least seven points, in which case you’ll be paid out $190.91.

-If you back Underdog State, you don’t need them to (a) win or (b) lose by no more than 6.5 points.
-Betting on the underdog is called “taking the points,” because (for your money) you’re getting the probability that your team wins, plus the cushion those points provide.
-Conversely, betting Favorite U is called “laying” the points, because you’re effectively giving Underdog State 6.5 points before the game even starts.
+If you back Texas, you need them to (a) win the game outright or (b) lose by no more than 6.5 points.
+Betting on the underdog is called “taking the points,” because (for your money) you’re getting the probability that your team wins, plus taking the cushion those points provide.
+Conversely, betting on Tennessee is called “laying” the points, because you’re effectively giving Texas 6.5 points before the game even starts.

-Totals betting is a little like betting against the spread, because you’re not strictly betting on the win/loss outcome of the game.
-Instead, you’re betting on the total number of points scored in the game, and you’re given a weird looking card that looks like this:
+Totals betting is a little like betting against the spread in that you’re not strictly betting on which side will win or lose the game.
+Instead, you’re betting on the total number of points scored in the game.
+The betting line will look similar to the following:

-Notice that you’re not betting on one team or another, but the style of the game.
-Will it be a blowout, a shootout, a basketball game on grass?
+Notice that you’re not betting on the abilities of one team vs the other, but the overall qualities of the game.
+Will it be a blowout in the NFL, a shootout in the NHL, an NBA game on grass?
 If so, consider betting the over.
 Will it be a tightly contested defensive struggle, a suffocating phonebook fight, or a symphony of offensive incompetence?
-Take a hard look at the under.
+Take a hard look at the under in these circumstances.

-You’ve seen Silver Linings Playbook.
-A parlay is combining bets on two or more games, either against the spread or on the moneyline.
-By betting on multiple games at once, you get much higher odds, and thus a larger payout, but only if all your picks in the parlay win.
+Parlays are multiple game bets that inextricably tie the outcomes together, meaning that all your picks must be correct in order for you to cash out.
+By betting on multiple games at once, you get much longer odds, and thus a larger payout, but only if all your picks in the parlay win.

-Let’s say you want to bet on Favorite U, but the odds are very “short” and the potential profit isn’t exciting enough.
-If you parlay that bet with bets on other games, even similarly lopsided games, the whole bet gets much more interesting.
-A three-team parlay of narrow favorites can pay out at +300 or +400, and a similar bet on three strong favorites can net close to +100.
+Let’s say you want to bet on Tennessee, but the odds are very “short,” meaning the potential profit is not very enticing considering the amount you’ll have to risk.
+If you parlay this pick with bets on other games, the potential reward begins to look much more appealing.
+A three-team parlay of narrow favorites can payout at +300 or +400, and a similar bet on three strong favorites can net close to +100.

 Teasers: Getting an Extra Edge on Your Parlay Bets

-Teasers are another multiple-game bet, and like parlays, all of your picks have to win for you to get paid out.
-In teasers, however, you get to adjust the lines on the relevant games.
-So the following games are on the docket this Saturday:
+Teasers are another multiple-game bet, and like parlays, all your picks must be correct for you to be paid out.
+With teasers, however, you get an opportunity to adjust the lines on the relevant games.
+Say the following games are on the docket this Saturday:

-With a teaser, you have the option of adjusting the spread by 6.0, 6.5, or 7.0 points in either direction.
-So if you bet on Favorite U and Underdog A&M on a 6.0-point teaser, the spreads become Favorite U -0.5 and Underdog A&M +8.5.
-Now, you only need Favorite U to win by a single point and Underdog A&M to lose by no more than eight.
+With a teaser, you generally have the option of adjusting the spread by 6.0, 6.5, or 7.0 points in either direction.
+So, if you bet on Tennessee and Texas A&M on a 6.0-point teaser, the spreads become Tennessee -0.5 and Texas A&M +8.5.
+Now, you only need Tennessee to win by a single point and Texas A&M to lose by no more than eight.
 If both of those bets succeed, your teaser is a winner!